BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-Ocean-Boulevard.md

 <hr/>

 <p>
-The trick was renting the condo in the winter, which brought the price way down.
+The trick was renting the condo in the winter, when the price was low.
 Most people don't go to the beach in cold New England winters.
 </p>

 <p>
 I went for walks — usually at night — from the condo building, through the parking lot, to Ocean Boulevard, and then along the sidewalk by seawall above the beach.
-Waves rolled in from the horizon, each breaking with a muted hiss as it hit the sand.
+Waves rolled in from the horizon and each broke with a muted hiss.

 <div align="center">
   <img style="height: 75%; width: 100%;" src="https://bradleyculley.github.io/images/Hampton-beach-3.jpg" />